DrXCHEN/Automation-Bias/README.md

 ## Enviroment
 * The software/user interface is designed and implemented with Qt Creator
+* It should be runned in the Windows operating system

 ## Instruction
 * The directionary "code" contains the source code of the software;